 It’s no stretch of the imagination to say that you currently find yourself presented with the same opportunity to see things for what they really are, not for what you’ve been told they are.

 Every chart you see and every pattern you try to follow is created by the system of buyers and sellers agreeing on a price.
-News only matters if it makes people buy or sell.
-Fundamentals are meaningless unless they catalyze action by participants.
-Options greeks are an attempt to express how prices will move when transactions take place.
+News only matters if it makes people buy and sell.
+Fundamentals are meaningless unless changes in them make people buy and sell.
+Options greeks are an attempt to express how prices will move when people buy and sell.